awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* string
 - *Default:* Use the default namespace

-name of the Amazon EKS namespace to be linked to the Amazon EMR virtual cluster.
+The name of the EKS namespace to be linked to the EMR virtual cluster.

 ---

 ### PySparkApplicationPackageProps <a name="PySparkApplicationPackageProps" id="aws-dsf.processing.PySparkApplicationPackageProps"></a>

-Properties for the {PySparkApplicationPackage} construct.
+Properties for the `PySparkApplicationPackage` construct.

 #### Initializer <a name="Initializer" id="aws-dsf.processing.PySparkApplicationPackageProps.Initializer"></a>